 All pick up persons must be authorized.
 If someone other than yourself is picking up, you must inform us and the designated pick up person must provide photo identification.
 If a parent is not allowed to pick up a child, we will need a court order stating this.
-All people identified as authorized to pick-up your child must be age 18 or older.
+Any person under the age of 18 cannot be an authorized pick up person.
 Please be aware that you are responsible for your child when you sign them out for the day.
-Please keep them close to you and enforce that it's a "teacher/parent job to open doors at the center".
+Please keep them close to you in the hallways and parking lots and help enforce that only adults at the center open doors.